ketukil/wake/README.md

-# wake
+# Snorelix
-Keep your machine from sleeping using Python
+This very nice piece of code keeps your machine wide awake while you are doing important work